Playfloor/bonzai-template/README.md

 # 🌳 Go Bonzai™ composite command tree template

+> ⚡ Note, eventually this template may be replaced with `bonzai init`.

 *Create a new GitHub project using this template and change this README.md to match your project.
 Make all your template changes before making your first commit.*